In philosophy, it is a rare answer that is more useful than the question which prompted it.

 Style is a mould you pour your thoughts into.

-Absolute truth is whatever reality looks like from God’s point of view.
+Objective truth is whatever things look like from God’s point of view.
 Objectivity is God’s subjectivity.

 There has been a Tinderfication of the economy.
 Job security, like monogamy, is a thing of the past.
 All jobs are now one-off hookups.